Why Sysorex Stock Is Up 97% Over The Last 24 Hours | Benzinga

 Why Sysorex Stock Is Up 97% Over The Last 24 Hours

-The stock price of Ethereum mining and blockchain firm Sysorex (OTCQB:SYSX) is seeing a sudden and rapid surge.
+The stock price of IT solutions provider firm Sysorex (OTCQB:SYSX) is seeing a sudden and rapid surge.

 What Happened: According to Yahoo Finance data, Sysorex’s stock price jumped nearly 97% up from a 24-hours low of $4.22 to a high of $8.1 and is trading at $7.10 at press time.